EasySensors/ButtonSizeNode/pdf/EbayPageReadme.md

 Comes with Arduino example sketch and guide to IOT, Smarthome ideas.

 If you plan to use the Node battery powered, you need CW version radio on board.
 HW version is longer range but will eat battery pretty fast.
+Plase send me message stating which radio type you need in your order.

 ## Overview
 If you are familiar with Arduino boards, the ButtonSize Node is Arduino pro Mini with onboard HopeRF RFM69-CW or HW 433 MHz radio, external EPROM flash and crypto authentication chip.
 To save some board dimensions the ButtonSize Node does not have onboard USB-Serial converter.
 You need to buy FTDI Adapter for programming.
 HopeRF RFM69-HW provide extremely good range.
 HopeRF RFM69-CW version will have half of that range but still many hundreed meters in open area.
 External Flash chip allows to burn Arduino sketch wirelessly.
 Onboard Atmel ATSHA204A CryptoAuthentication chip secures communication with other controllers.
 Some IOT ideas based on the ButtonSize node and similar controllers plus complete specs you may find here [my GitHub page](https://github.com/EasySensors/ButtonSizeNode)